What Is Inbound Marketing and Why Should You Consider It For Your Business?

 As a business owner in the digital age, you are looking to increase traffic to your site, find new leads, convert them into customers and ultimately grow your business.
 Sounds easy, but in reality making your voice heard in the over-saturated World Wide Web requires effort and knowledge.
 This is where inbound marketing trumps outbound campaigns.
 Creating your own inbound marketing strategy doesn’t negate the outbound one; instead it simply complements it.
 It all starts with research because knowing your business, your industry and your customers can put you ahead of the competition.

-What’s the difference between the two and what it takes to succeed and grow your business online?
+What’s the difference between the two and what does it take to succeed and grow your business online?
 Read along for a comprehensive list of inbound tactics.

 Inbound vs. Outbound Marketing

-Outbound marketing methods, such as TV and radio ads, billboards, cold emailing and calling work by pushing a marketing message out toward the audience and hoping that some will eventually purchase.
+Outbound marketing methods, such as TV and radio ads, billboards, cold emailing and calling, work by pushing a message out to an audience, hoping that some will eventually make a purchase.

 Inbound marketing, on the other hand, takes the exact opposite approach.
 Instead of relying on sales pitches, inbound focuses on the creation of valuable content that addresses the buyer's needs in each stage of the buyer’s journey.

 With inbound marketing your aim is to draw prospects to your products and services by utilising content marketing, search engine optimisation (SEO), social media marketing, blogs, etc. and it all starts with your buyer’s persona.
 By understanding your audience's pain points and needs, you can create content that can address those needs.
 Over time, people will begin looking at your brand as a trusted authority and a thought leader in the industry.

 The Buyer's Journey

 The inbound marketing strategy follows the buyer's journey, which is comprised of three stages: awareness, consideration, and decision.
 Ideally you should have specific content and tactics for each of these stages to guide your visitors through their journey and eventually convert them into customers.